17 Best Home Office Setup Ideas for 2023 (+ Productivity Hacks)

 Use racks and boxes to keep your home office neat and conducive for work.
 (Source: Unsplash)

 This is why organization using different storage fixtures and accessories is among the top home office setup ideas.
-For putting documents in order, use a filing cabinet and place it near your work desk so that it’s easy to access files when you need them.
-For trinkets and other materials that are worth displaying, put them on floating shelves.
-For items that need to be concealed, use baskets, bins, and ottomans or seating furniture that also serve as storage.
+To put documents in order, use a filing cabinet and place it near your work desk to make them easy to reach when you need them.
+For books and other materials that are worth displaying, put them on floating shelves.
+For wired electronics and other unsightly items, conceal them in baskets, bins, and ottomans or seating furniture that also serve as storage.

 The desk easily fills up with stuff when you’re busy working.
-This is why aside from filing cabinets, you must have desk organizers with compartments for different items, including pens, sticky notes, notebooks, and other office supplies.
+This is why aside from filing cabinets, you must have desk organizers with different compartments for various items, like sticky notes, notebooks, and other office supplies.

 Another good home desk setup idea is mounting a pegboard onto the wall.
-With this, you’ll be able to hang headphones, organize pens and other items, and easily reach them when needed.
+With this, you’ll be able to hang headphones, organize pens and other items, and easily pick them up when needed.
 Make it a habit to clean your desk when you’re done working.

-If you’re having clients or colleagues over to your place for alignment huddles, plan your home office design layout to make room for a meeting area.
+If you’re having clients or colleagues over to your place for alignment huddles, plan your home office design layout in a way that makes room for a meeting area.
 Similarly, have a dedicated spot where you’ll join virtual meetings.
 Ideally, your background should be tidy and void of personal items.

 A neutral background for video calls is ideal so it doesn’t distract others during the meeting.
 Alternatively, there’s also the at-home office idea of having eye-catching artwork for a background that still conveys professionalism.

 This is one of the most recommended home office setup ideas if you want to enhance your space’s visual appeal further.
-Turn an empty wall in your office into an inspirational corner where you hang beautiful photos, favorite brands and quotes, and all other items that motivate you.
+Turn an empty wall in your office into an inspirational corner where you hang beautiful photos, favorite brands and quotes, and different illustrations that motivate you.
 Revisit this corner when you’re in a creative slump and find renewed inspiration.
-When curated well, this makes for an excellent background for video meetings.
+When curated well, this also makes for an excellent background for video meetings.

-Hang creativity pegs and make an accent wall as an inspiration corner in your home office.
+Hang creativity pegs and make an accent wall that serves as an inspiration corner in your home office.
 (Source: Unsplash)

 A desk near a window offers relaxing outdoor views that ease work-from-home stress.